 The youth may tell someone (peer group, intake worker etc.) about their experience.
-This often happens after some information about trafficking received (at school, on TV, etc.).
-Sometimes your tell someone to prevent someone else from bein trafficked, or as a way to get back at the traffick
+This often happens after some information about trafficking is received (at school, on TV, etc.).
+Sometimes youth tell someone to prevent someone else from being trafficked, or as a way to get back at the trafficker.

-Through a Process of Personal Healing 4.
+4. Through a Process of Personal Healing

-When a youth has entered a healing process and feel safe enough to disclose the long-held secre that they have been trafficked.
-Sometimes, heal processes allow youth to remember incidences their childhood abuse that have been repressed forgotten in order to avoid pain).
+When a youth has entered a healing process and can feel safe enough to disclose the long-held secret that they have been trafficked.
+Sometimes, healing processes allow youth to remember incidences from their childhood abuse that have been repressed (i.e., forgotten in order to avoid pain).